 - guide and inform the profession to help facilitate the maintenance of best practice standards

-- active management of individual practitioners in relation to more serious issues identified through a clearly defined regulatory strategy to reduce their level of risk.
-This may include remedial action or show cause notices for serious non-compliance.
+- actively manage individual practitioners in relation to more serious issues identified through a clearly defined regulatory strategy to reduce their level of risk.
+This may include remedial action or show cause notices for serious non-compliance

-- working collaboratively with ASIC, the co-regulator of the insolvency profession, to reduce the regulatory burden wherever possible
+- work collaboratively with ASIC, the co-regulator of the insolvency profession, to reduce the regulatory burden wherever possible

-- continued used of targeted compliance projects to address systemic or high level risks identified within the sector; annual inspections or ongoing monitoring of higher risk practitioners
+- continue to use targeted compliance projects to address systemic or high-level risks identified within the sector; annual inspections or ongoing monitoring of higher risk practitioners and persons of interest

 Resources and people

-To ensure that our staff are adequately trained and exercise appropriate decision-making in monitoring regulatory compliance, our key functions and processes are documented.
-These are used as the foundation for learning and development; are incorporated into our professional development framework and are embedded into our quality assurance framework.
-Delegations are issued to staff for the exercise of certain authorities and powers and these are recorded in our standard operating procedures.
+To ensure that our staff are adequately trained and exercise appropriate decision-making when monitoring regulatory compliance and undertaking enforcement activities, our key functions and processes are documented.
+We use these documented processes as the foundation for learning and development, and incorporate and embed them into our professional development framework and our quality assurance framework.
+Delegations are issued to staff to exercise certain authorities and powers, and these are recorded in our standard operating procedures.

 Reporting our outcomes

-The outcomes that we obtain under our regulatory compliance programme, and other monitoring activities are reported in a number of areas.
-This reporting seeks to provide feedback to practitioners, the insolvency profession in general, and impacted stakeholders.
+The outcomes that we obtain under our compliance program, and other monitoring and investigation activities, are reported in a number of areas.
+These reports seek to provide feedback to practitioners, the insolvency profession in general, the public, and impacted stakeholders.
 The reports and other media used to provide this information include:

-We also maintain regular liaison with ASIC, our co-regulator in order to share and discuss common regulatory issues.
-This includes how best to communicate key messages to insolvency practitioners and other stakeholders.
-We also use our regular liaison activities with professional insolvency associations to communicate the intentions and outcomes of our regulatory activities.
+We also regularly liaise with ASIC—our co-regulator—in order to share and discuss common regulatory issues, including how best to communicate key messages to insolvency practitioners and other stakeholders.
+We also use our regular liaison activities with professional insolvency associations, to communicate the intentions and outcomes of our regulatory activities.

 Review and improve

-We will review our own policies, processes and approaches (including this framework) on at least an annual basis to ensure that our goals are being achieved—i.e. confidence is being fostered in the insolvency industry, quality information is provided to industry, and we are delivering value to stakeholders.
+We review our own policies, processes and approaches (including this framework) at least annually to ensure we achieve our corporate goals (i.e. we foster confidence in the insolvency system, provide quality information to industry and the public, and deliver value to stakeholders).

-We have a complaints and compliments policy, which is used to assess any areas of improvement needed in the regulatory and enforcement areas of the business.
-In addition, we use our regular consultation processes with stakeholders to identify areas for improvement or further clarification for practitioners.
+We have a complaints and compliments policy, which we use to assess where improvement is needed in the regulatory and enforcement areas of the business.
+In addition, we use our regular consultation processes with stakeholders to identify areas for improvement, or further clarification, for practitioners or the public.